CommunistMountain/BalanceModFork/README_new.md

     <ol>
         <li>Kestrel A: Crew from 3 Humans to 2 Humans.</li>
         <li>Kestrel B: Removed Doors.</li>
         <li>Kestrel C: Weapons from 1 Dual Lasers and 1 Ion Stunner to 2 Ion Blasts and 2 Ion Stunners.
 Weapon Control level from 2 to 4.
-Reactor from 7 to 8.
+Reactor from 7 to 9.
 Sensors level from 2 to 1.</li>
         <li>Engi A: Reactor from 10 to 9.</li>
         <li>Engi B: Engines level from 1 to 2.
 Pilot level from 1 to 2.
 Added level 1 Sensors.</li>
         <li>Fed A: Weapon Control level from 2 to 4.
 Removed Doors.</li>
         <li>Fed B: Missiles from 9 to 14.
 Reactor from 9 to 8.</li>
-        <li>Fed C: Artillery level from 1 to 4.</li>
+        <li>Fed C: Artillery level from 1 to 4.
+Reactor from 7 to 8.</li>
         <li>Zoltan A: Doors level from 2 to 1.
-Engines level from 1 to 2.</li>
+Engines level from 1 to 2.
+Reactor from 5 to 6.</li>
         <li>Zoltan B: Starts with Long-Ranged Scanners.
 Starts with no Shields instead of weak Shields (TODO remember to set the level of shields to 2 in files)</li>
         <li>Mantis A: Weapon slots from 3 to 4.
 Crew from 3 Mantis 1 Engi to 2 Mantis 1 Engi (rearranged crew positions from MMEM to EMM).
 Added level 1 Sensors.</li>
         <li>Mantis B: Engines level from 1 to 2.
 Medbay level from 1 to 2.
 Reactor 11 to 9.</li>
         <li>Slug Cruisers: Doors level from 2 to 1.</li>
+        <li>Slug B: Reactor from 7 to 8.</li>
         <li>Rock B: Added an external door to the Backup Battery room.
-(TODO remember to change floor image) Oxygen level from 2 to 1.</li>
+(TODO remember to change floor image) Oxygen level from 2 to 1.
+Reactor from 8 to 7.</li>
         <li>Stealth A: Engines level from 4 to 3, Weapon Control from level 2 to 3, weapon slots from 3 to 4.
 Weapons from 1 Mini-Beam and 1 Dual Lasers to 1 Mini-Beam and 2 Basic Lasers.</li>
         <li>Stealth B: Weapon slots from 3 to 4.
-Engines level from 2 to 3.</li>
+Engines level from 2 to 3.
+Reactor from 7 to 9.</li>
-        <li>Stealth C: Added level 2 Sensors.</li>
+        <li>Stealth C: Added level 2 Sensors.
+Reactor from 7 to 8.</li>
         <li>Crystal A: Removed Doors.</li>
         <li>Crystal B: Weapon slots from 4 to 3.
-Medbay level from 1 to 2.</li>
+Medbay level from 1 to 2.
+Reactor from 8 to 7.</li>
         <li>Lanius A: Crew from 1 Human 2 Lanius to 1 Lanius.
-Pilot level from 1 to 2.</li>
+Pilot level from 1 to 2.
+Reactor from 8 to 7.</li>
         <li>Lanius B: Removed Clone Bay.
 Teleporter level from 1 to 3.
-Added level 1 Sensors.</li>
+Added level 1 Sensors.
+Reactor from 8 to 9.</li>
     </ol>
     <li>NPC SHIPS:</li>
     <ol>